Create Multiple Income Streams for Security and Wealth

 This seems like a no-brainer to me.
 What’s holding other people back?

 I believe it’s a lack of confidence and knowledge and the fear of making a mistake.
-But I argue that the bigger mistake you’ll make is to remain idle and not make the financial and time investments required to build multiple income streams.
+But the bigger mistake you can make is to remain idle and not make the financial and time investments required to build multiple income streams.

 Focus on building income streams when times are good.
 You’ll thank yourself during the next recession.